amitsaha007/Shein.com-Manual-testing-/README.md

 The test cases are organized into different categories based on the features and functionalities of Shein.com.
  Each test case should include the following information:

-Test case ID
+-Test case ID
-Test case description
+-Test case description
-Pre-requisites
+-Pre-requisites
-Test steps
+-Test steps
-Expected results
+-Expected results
-Actual results (to be filled during test execution)
+-Actual results (to be filled during test execution)

 ## :star: Scenarios